 APTAR'S RESPONSE TOPIC REPORTING REQUIREMENT GRI 303: Water and Effluents 303-3 a.
 Total water withdrawal from all areas in megaliters, and a a.
 Refer to Table 303-3 breakdown of this total by the following sources, if applicable: b.
 Information about water stress is disclosed within our CDP i.
 Surface water; ii.
 Groundwater; c.
 While this information is not currently available for 2022, we upgraded the EHStar reporting system in 2023 and will begin iii.
 Seawater; reporting this in future years. iv.
 Produced water; d.
 Information is compiled in alignment to CDP Water assessment v.
 Third-party water. reporting requirements. b.
 Total water withdrawal from all areas with water stress in megaliters, and a breakdown of this total by the following sources, if applicable: i.
 Surface water: ii.
 Groundwater: iii.
 Seawater: iv.
-Produced water;

-v.
-Third-party water, and a breakdown of this total by the

-c.
-A breakdown of total water withdrawal from each of the sources i.
-Freshwater (≤1,000 mg/L Total Dissolved Solids);

-ii.
-Other water (>1,000 mg/L Total Dissolved Solids).

-d.
-Any contextual information necessary to understand how

-the data have been compiled, such as any standards,
+Produced water; v.
+Third-party water, and a breakdown of this total by the withdrawal sources listed in i-iv. c.
+A breakdown of total water withdrawal from each of the sources listed in Disclosures 303-3-a and 303-3-b in megaliters by the following categories: i.
+Freshwater (≤1,000 mg/L Total Dissolved Solids); ii.
+Other water (>1,000 mg/L Total Dissolved Solids). d.
+Any contextual information necessary to understand how the data have been compiled, such as any standards, methodologies, and assumptions used.